 One of the consequences of poor project management can be the turnover of employees: key project developers leave the team, without passing on crucial information on the project to anyone, this entails delays in development, failure to meet deadlines, and budget.

 Therefore, high standards are always set for the project manager.
 He must combine the traits and skills of a strategist and tactician, be deeply involved in the project, effectively communicate with the team, build a strong organizational framework, and implement elaborate documentation processes.
+In that case, helpful might also be task management software.

 6. User Engagement